mrkmg/yiiDbUpgrader/README.md

 =====

 - Create a folder in your Yii data folder (`protected/data`) called `dbversion`.
-- Each time youo make changes to the database, place the sql code for those changes into numbered sql files in that directory.
+- Each time you make changes to the database, place the sql code for those changes into numbered sql files in that directory.
 The follow are both valid:

 ```
 1.sql